 5. Variable reinforcement: Occasionally, an IEPE accelerometer will perform beyond its specifications and reasonable expectations and give test personnel hope that they have made a breakthrough.
 This subsequently encourages them to expend greater amounts of energy and resources in trying to get this technology to work beyond its capabilities.
 By sometimes working and sometimes not working, a variable reinforcement schedule is set up like the reinforcement schedule that makes gambling addiction so difficult to cure.

-The bottom line is that reliable and accurate cryogenic vibration measurements involve risk.
+The bottom line is that reliable and accurate cyrogenic vibration measurements involve risk.
 The smart way to minimize risk in this extreme environment and make the most efficient use of time/resources is to use piezoelectric accelerometers that ensure the safety of your team and bring your project to successful completion.
-With Meggitt’s Endevco solution, sensors do not use any epoxy, solder or interference fit as a means of construction due to their inability to withstand repeated cryogenic temperature cycling.
-Meggitt’s Endevco engineers have many years of expertise with cryogenic applications and work alongside committed customer service personnel to guide you through product selection, installation and data analysis.
+With Meggitt’s Endevco solution, sensors do not use any epoxy, solder or interference fit as a means of construction due to their inability to withstand repeated cyrogenic temperature cycling.
+Meggitt’s Endevco engineers have many years of expertise with cyrogenic applications and work alongside committed customer service personnel to guide you through product selection, installation and data analysis.